-- 3. Approval under the MDOA privilege - 3.1 For those minor changes to type design or a TC, APU AUSMTSO or to that part of the product covered by an STC, and minor repairs where additional work to demonstrate compliance with the applicable airworthiness codes and standards and environmental protection requirements (where applicable) (where applicable) is necessary, the procedure should define a document to formalise the approval under the MDOA privilege.
+- 3. Approval under the MDOA privilege - 3.1 For those minor changes to type design or a TC, APU AUSMTSO or to that part of the product covered by an STC, and minor repairs where additional work to demonstrate compliance with the applicable airworthiness and environmental protection requirements (where applicable) is necessary, the procedure should define a document to formalise the approval under the MDOA privilege.